 “It’s all about how you think.”
 Here is another side to a winning U.S. college football coach who likes to give back to others.
-He has overcome tremendous adversity to reach this achievements.
-Whether you are a USC fan or not, soccer fan from Europe or U.S. football fan we think you will enjoy this coach’s message.
-A friend sent this to us this morning before his 6am road cycling bike ride and we had to share it.
+Pete Carroll overcame tremendous adversity to reach these achievements.
+A friend sent this to us before his 6am road bike ride and we had to share it.
 Happy Holidays!

 Leadership – Another side of winning with USC Football Coach Pete Carroll

 - Post category:coaching / leadership / Pete Carroll / USC

 Michael F. Arrigo